Topeka Zoo: Children's Zoo

 The Children's Zoo was added in 1992, and has domestic animals, such as sheep and goats to feed.
 There is a playground next to the Children's Zoo.

 Adventure Trail

 Adventure Trail was added in 2015 and includes many family friendly experiences.
 The rainbow lorikeet aviary houses several colorful lorikeets that you can feed for a fee.
 A playground includes many climbing structures, a place to ride tricycles, and a mining sluice.
 The general store in this area also serves as a point to purchase snacks and refreshments.

 Kay's Garden

-An exhibit recreating a traditional japanese garden with a koi pond, honouring Kansas Chief Justice Kay McFarland, opened in 2020.
+An exhibit recreating a traditional Japanese garden with a koi pond, honoring Kansas Chief Justice Kay McFarland, opened in 2020.

+Giraffe and Friends

+Giraffe and Friends was added in 2022, and is a new habitat for giraffes, lesser kudu, ostriches, and other species.
+The new habitat has barns for their giraffes, with a training room, a giraffe playroom, and an indoor and outdoor platform for guests to feed the giraffes.